Mohamad-sakib/learning/javaScript.md

 **snipit** --> code templates.

-every process end returning its exit code that tell sucess status of process all non zero are considered not successfull and 0 only represents sucess;
+every process end returning its exit code that tell sucess status of process all non zero are considered as symbol of not successfull and 0 only represents sucess;

 mocking --> faking third party function to test function or functionality written in code that depends on.
 `like`